tantaman/tantaman.github.io/_posts/2021-01-26-regression-mean-vs-gambler.markdown

 <i data-bind="after_run_tails"></i> / <i data-bind="num_runs"></i> * 100 =
 <i data-bind="after_run_tails_pct"></i>% <span class="coin side-T"></span>

+Note: refreshing this page re-runs the coinflips if you want to run the test multiple times.

 **Regression to the mean** - The last column is a tally of column 3 where heads = -1 and tails = 1.
-A magnitude < 4 mean that we're closer to the mean.
+A magnitude < 4 means that we're closer to the mean than the streak.
 In the last column, nearly all of the sequences of flips immediatelly following a streak are closer to the mean (i.e., have nearly even numbers of heads and tails).

 This confirms regression to the mean: after seeing an outlier the next measurement is more likely to be closer to the mean.

 <i data-bind="num_seq_closer_to_mean"></i> / <i data-bind="num_runs"></i> * 100 =
-<i data-bind="num_seq_closer_to_mean_pct"></i>% of runs are **closer to the mean.**
+**<i data-bind="num_seq_closer_to_mean_pct"></i>%** of runs are **closer to the mean.**

 But we're taking into consideration both heads streaks and tails streaks.
 Could they by evening one another out?